Administration

 NOTE 1

-For registration based SIP trunks, there is no need to enable port forwarding of the SIP port (5060 by default).
-This rule is needed only for SIP Trunks not using Registration-based connections or if there are remote SIP phones connecting to the UCX system.
+This rule is needed for SIP Trunks using IP-based connections or if there are remote SIP phones connecting to the UCX system.
 (See section Port Forwarding for Remote SIP phones).

 NOTE 2

-If you use a non-default port number for SIP signaling (configured in SIP Settings page), use the actual port number for the first rule in the table above.
+If you use a non-default port number for SIP signaling (configured in SIP Settings or PJSIP Settings page), use the actual port number configured.
 For AWS systems, check the value pre-populated in the SIP Settings page under Bind Port.

 Port Forwarding for Remote XSTIM Phones